-The discount rate used to estimate the net pension liability as of June 30, 2020 and 2019, was 6.75 percent.
-To calculate the discount rate, cash flows into and out of the DB Plans were projected in order to determine whether the each DB Plan has sufficient cash in future periods for projected benefit payments for current members.
+To calculate the discount rate, cash flows into and out of the DB Plans were projected in order to determine whether each DB Plan has sufficient cash in future periods for projected benefit payments for current members.
 For this purpose, University contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
 Projected University, state and member contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions of future plan members, are not included.
-The DB Plans were projected to have assets sufficient to make projected benefit payments for current members for all future years.
+The DB Plans are projected to have assets sufficient to make projected benefit payments for current members for all future years.